HL7/US-Core/source/pages/general-guidance.md

       - if there is neither text or coded data:
         - use the appropriate "unknown" concept code from the value set if available
         - use `unknown` from the [DataAbsentReason Code System] id the value set does not have the appropriate concept.
-  - for *required* binding strength (CodeableConcept or code datatypes):
+1. For *required* binding strength (CodeableConcept or code datatypes):
   - use the appropriate "unknown" concept code from the value set if available
-     - For the following data elements no appropriate "unknown" concept code is available and the resource instance will be nonconformant:
+  - For the following data elements no appropriate "unknown" concept code is available, therefore the element must be populated:
       - `Immunization.status`
       - `DocumentReference.status`
       - `CarePlan.text.status`
       - `Goal.lifecycleStatus`

 ### Using Codes in US Core profiles